enedaveed/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script is used to delete directories
+This script is used to create directories